shizheng-rlfresh/llm-opt/README.md

 | 🤔 what else?

 ### Current status:
 - A simple implementation of `Trust Region Newton-CG`, aka, `TRCG`; see [optim/trcg.py](./optim/trcg.py) for details.
-TRCG is <ins>**Hessian-free** with only Hessian-vector product is needed, and no Hessian!</ins>.
-As LoRA brings down the side of models, ✨ let's give it a shot! 💪
+TRCG is <ins>**Hessian-free** with only Hessian-vector product being needed, and no Hessian!</ins>.
+As LoRA brings down the size of models, ✨ let's give it a shot! 💪
     - `Trust Region Newton-CG` is probably <ins>**the most underrated**</ins>  😖 optimizer in machine learning field.
 It is one of the best optimizers for solving nonconvex problems, e.g., deep neural networks.
-    - Coupled with `preconditioning`, `Trust Region Newton-CG` could yield even more promosing convergence property than most optimizers.
+    - Coupled with `preconditioning`, `Trust Region Newton-CG` could yield even more promosing convergence property.
     - A BIG UNKNOWN - its convergence in general `stochastic` setting is yet to proved ... that means, mini-batch training is not theoretically proved yet.
-    - A BIG BUT - I loved it, and I can show many uses cases using naive `TRCG` to train DNN, e.g., CNN, GNN, etc.
+    - A BIG BUT - I loved it, and I can show many successful uses cases using just naive `TRCG` with DNN, e.g., CNN, GNN, etc.

 - Benchmark results of `TRCG` vs. `AdamW`:
     - T4 GPU | Dataset [oasst2](https://huggingface.co/datasets/sablo/oasst2_curated) |  Model [gpt2](https://huggingface.co/openai-community/gpt2)